keyur9/Degree_Analytics_Coding_Challenge/futureScope.md

 We could make User Interface interactive and dynamic.

+#### List of languages

+We could use Github archived API to fetch the list of languages used on Github.

 ####  How to make model better?

 We could go to more granular level by fetching data on month/day basis instead of year to gather more data points.
 NOTE: This would be possible based on Github API rate fetching limit at that point in time.